drorlab/atom3d/docs/creating_datasets.rst

     python -m atom3d.datasets PATH_TO_INPUT_DIR PATH_TO_LMDB_OUTPUT --filetype {pdb,silent,xyz,xyz-gdb}

-You can also load the dataset first in Python before writing it to LMDB format:
+You can also load the dataset first in Python before writing it to LMDB format using the :mod:`atom3d.datasets.datasets` module:

   .. code:: python

-    import atom3d.datasets as da
+    import atom3d.datasets.datasets as da

     # Load dataset from directory of PDB files
     dataset = da.load_dataset(PATH_TO_INPUT_DIR, 'pdb')